viojagger/Phylloscopus-in-Spain-geopositioning-with-GeopressureR-Migrate-technology-Ltd/README.md

-# Phylloscopus-in-Spain-geopositioning-with-GeopressureR-Migrate-technology-Ltd
+# Phylloscopus-in-Spain-geopositioning-with-GeopressureR
-Analysis workflow followed to estimate positions from ambient pressure data.
-Recorded with multisensor data loggers (Migrate Technology Limited) for Phylloscopus collybita and Phylloscopus ibericus in Spain.
+Analysis workflow followed to estimate positions from ambient pressure data, recorded with multisensor data loggers for Phylloscopus collybita and Phylloscopus ibericus in Spain.

+Light and pressure were measured every 20 minutes

+Loggers: Migrate Technology Limited